jacek99/maven-python-mojos/maven-python-mojos/maven-bdd-plugin/README.rst

 Maven BDD Plugin
 ================

-The goal of this plugin is to allow using BDD tools from the Python and Ruby world for *integration testing* of Java web applications.
+The goal of this plugin is to allow using BDD tools from the Python world for *integration testing* of Java web applications.

 Basically, the idea is that you execute